 This is arguably the biggest price differentiator.
 How a plug “talks” to your network and other devices determines its speed, reliability, and whether you need extra hardware.

-• Matter: This is the new kid on the block, and it’s a game-changer.
+- Matter: This is the new kid on the block, and it’s a major upgrade.
 Matter is a universal standard designed to make all your smart devices from different brands (Apple, Google, Amazon, etc.) work together seamlessly.
 Plugs with Matter support offer future-proofing and incredible flexibility, but they often come with a slightly higher price tag for now.
 As adoption grows, we expect these prices to become more competitive.

 According to Dr. Alistair Finch, a leading IoT analyst, “Matter is set to flatten the smart home landscape.
 While early-adopter pricing is a factor in 2025, the long-term value of a device that works with any ecosystem is undeniable.
 Consumers should view it as an investment in a hassle-free future.”